Skip to main content

 Aggregation takes multiple data points and converts their values to one data point, depending on the selected aggregation function.
 Currently, Device42 does this one of three ways: MIN, AVG, or MAX.

-As an example, if we were to generate AVG physical values from 5-minute intervals, with a point every minute, from the table in the screenshot above, we would get:The MIN setting, instead, would return the smallest value from each set:
+As an example, if you were to generate AVG physical values from 5-minute intervals, with a point every minute, from the table in the screenshot above, you would get:The MIN setting, instead, would return the smallest value from each set:

 • (53.242 + 51.672) / 2 = 52.457